quotient-im/libQuotient/README.md

 - `Quotient_ENABLE_E2EE=<ON/OFF>`, `OFF` by default - enable work-in-progress
   E2EE code in the library.
 As of 0.6, this code is very incomplete and buggy;
   you should NEVER use it.
-In 0.7, the enabled code is beta-quality and is generally good for trying the technology and API but really not for mission-critical applications.
+In 0.7, the enabled code is beta-quality and is generally good for trying the technology but really not for mission-critical applications.

   Switching this on will define `Quotient_E2EE_ENABLED` macro (note the difference from the CMake switch) for compiler invocations on all